The component package is a zip file with a known directory structure.

 Close the API editor by clicking the API icon again and save it with Ctrl + s.
 Select File, Package this app… You’ll be shown a component editor dialog.
 Open the “Local” section and pick a target folder.
 Then click “Create”.

 If you used the default target folder, opening the web-based management interface in a browser (http://localhost:2020/ by default) will show your component package in uploaded packages.
 Alternatively, you can upload the package to a running remote engine instance directly on the “Remote” section of the dialog.

 The Builder provides no GUI for creating the file system structure for components other than apps.
 But fear not, creating other types of components is still simple.

 The VisionAppster SDK comes with a ready-to-build tool plugin that wraps some OpenCV functions.
 As a prerequisite, you should build that plugin as instructed here.

-When building component packages, directory names mostly don't matter.
-Binary plugins must however be put under a path that includes one of the known architecture identifiers.
-To make the component work on multiple architectures, it is possible to include many such paths.
+When building component packages, directory names mostly don’t matter.
+Binary plugins must however be compiled for each supported target architecture separately and put under paths that include one of the known architecture identifiers.
+This lets the package builder automatically detect the target architecture.
+For more details, see the cross-compilation instructions.